swup/docs/src/docs/options/options.md

 }
 ```

-⚠️ **Important Note**: This option was added due to popular request but should be used with caution.
-When enabled, swup has to disable all native browser scrolling behavior (sets [scrollRestoration](https://developers.google.com/web/updates/2015/09/history-api-scroll-restoration) to `manual`).
-We encourage you to strongly consider the consequences of doing so: The scroll positions on previous page(s) or between page reloads are **not being preserved** (but [can be implemented manually](https://github.com/swup/swup/issues/48#issuecomment-423854819), depending on the use case).
-Otherwise, Swup will scroll to the top/#element on `popState` as the browser would do.
+⚠️ **Important Note**: This option was added due to popular request.
+However, it should be used with
+caution.
+When activated, swup has to disable native [browser scroll restoration](https://developers.google.com/web/updates/2015/09/history-api-scroll-restoration).
+Scroll positions will not be preserved between visits and need to be implemented by you.

 ## Default Options